rkumarkravi/rkumarkravi/README.md

 ## I'm a Full stack Java Developer and UI designer!

 - 🔭 I’m currently working on a Springboot project!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning React
-- 🥅 2020 Goals: Learn More technologies
+- 🥅 2022 Goals: Learn More technologies
 - ⚡ Fun fact: In free time i play video games and football

 ### Connect with me: